 Once at Black Bridge cross over the river via the bridge clip-on, head left and ride back up the other side of the river to River Road, where you parked your car.
 Approximately at 58km return ride.

 NOTE: There are some gates on the limesand sections.
-They are there to restrict motorbikes (who damage the trails and pose safety risks) and restrict cattle.
+They are there to restrict motorbikes (who damage the trails and pose safety risks) and cattle, who graze some sections.

 If you are stopping at Red Bridge Coffee be warned, their pastries are pretty darn tempting.
 Don’t worry they are excellent fuel for those hills to come; remember views.
 You will absolutely have earned that indulgence!